5th Annual Event: Roots of Recovery

 ETS fosters healing with person-centered homeless outreach services and substance use treatment that are deeply rooted in community justice and health equity.
 Join us to celebrate the growing strength of our community!

-SPONSORS AND COUCH CAPTAINS
+SPONSORS AND TABLE CAPTAINS